 Election Process

 Elections will be held to fill vacancies on the Strategic Advisory Committee.
 An election notice will be issued one month before the vote, outlining eligibility for nominations and voting process.
+If an election is due within six months before or after a Federal election, it will be delayed until six months after the election to maintain stable representation.
+All Committee Members’ terms will be extended to the revised election date.

 Nominations:

-Any Mayor or Councillor from a member council may nominate themselves, or be nominated by a fellow Councillor, for a position on the Strategic Advisory Committee.
+Any elected or appointed representative from a member council may nominate themselves, or be nominated by a fellow elected or appointed representative, for a position on the Strategic Advisory Committee.

 Voting: